 Vision in Type I

 A person with Usher 1 may become legally blind as a young adult primarily because of severe tunnel vision.
-Central vision is usually retained into adulthood, allowing individuals to continue to read print and use a computer.
+Central vision is usually retained into adulthood, allowing individuals to continue to function visually and read regular or large print.
 Some adults with Usher 1 will lose central vision more quickly, retaining only light perception.
+The rate of vision loss in type 1 varies, even among siblings.

 Balance in Type I

-Individuals with Usher type 1 often have limited vestibular functionality.
-This can result in severe balance issues.
-Children with Usher type I are often late sitters or late walkers.
-It is not uncommon for children with type I Usher to begin walking at 24-36 months.
-These balance issues are present throughout life and often become more pronounced in low light or as the vision degrades.
+Usher type 1 impacts the vestibular system, which affects balance and spatial orientation.
+Vestibular feedback lets us know whether we're walking in a straight line, sitting upright, or upside down.
+Because of this, babies with Usher type I are often late to sit up and late to learn how to walk.
+It is not uncommon for children with type I Usher to begin walking at 18-36 months.
+These balance issues are present throughout life and often become more pronounced in low light or as the visual fields decrease.

 Genes involved in Type I

-Mutations in these genes account for most cases of Usher syndrome Type I. Mutations in MYO7A are the most common accounting for 39-55% of cases (Keats and Lentz, 2006).
-An Ashkenazi Jewish founder mutation, R245X, has been identified the PCDH15 gene which has a carrier frequency of up to 2.5% in this population.
-MYO7A, USH1C, CDH23, and PCDH15 mutations have also been reported in several families with recessive nonsyndromic hearing loss.
-In addition, a few families with autosomal dominant nonsyndromic hearing loss (DFNA11) have also been described with mutations in MYO7A.
+Mutations in these genes account for most cases of Usher syndrome Type I. Mutations in MYO7A are the most common, and found in 39-55% of individuals with type 1 (Keats and Lentz, 2006).
+An Ashkenazi Jewish founder mutation, R245X, has been identified on the PCDH15 gene, causing Usher 1F, which has a carrier frequency of up to 2.5% in this population.
+MYO7A, USH1C, CDH23, and PCDH15 mutations have also been reported in several families with recessive non-syndromic hearing loss (no vision loss.
+In addition, a few families with autosomal dominant non-syndromic hearing loss (DFNA11) have also been described with mutations in MYO7A.

-Identified disease causing mutations in all of these genes include missense, nonsense, frameshift, splice-site as well as deletions distributed across nearly all exons.
+Identified disease-causing mutations in all of these genes include missense, nonsense, frameshift, and splice-site, as well as deletions distributed across nearly all exons.

 Usher Type I subtypes